Politics of Gibraltar: Government

 The Government of Gibraltar is elected for a term of four years.
 The head of government is the chief minister, currently the Hon.
 Fabian Picardo of the Gibraltar Socialist Labour Party (GSLP), who has been in office since 9 December 2011, in alliance with the Liberal Party of Gibraltar (Liberals), following the 2011 General Election.
 The Leader of the Opposition is the Hon.
-Daniel Feetham of the Gibraltar Social Democrats (GSD) since 2013.
+Keith Azopardi of the Gibraltar Social Democrats (GSD) since 2019.

 The composition of the Government of Gibraltar is the following:

 Legislature

 The Gibraltar Parliament (previously the House of Assembly) consists of seventeen elected members, and the Speaker.
 Under the electoral system of partial bloc voting used since 1969, voters (since 2007) could choose up to ten candidates, who do not necessarily need to be from the same party (but usually are).
 The winning candidates are then chosen by simple plurality; consequently, a party seeking to form a government stands ten candidates, and the party that forms the government is usually successful in having all ten of its candidates elected; the remaining seats are usually won by the 'best loser' which then forms the opposition.
-The last election was held on 26 November 2015.
+The last election was held on 17 October 2019.
+The next election is scheduled to be held on 12 October 2023.

 Governor

-King Charles III is represented by the governor and commander-in-chief, presently Vice Admiral Sir David Steel (sworn in June 2020).
+King Charles III is represented by the governor and commander-in-chief, presently Lieutenant General Sir Ben Bathurst (sworn in June 2024).
 After an election, the governor appoints the leader of the largest party in the unicameral parliament, as chief minister.
 The governor is not involved in the day-to-day administration of Gibraltar, and his role is largely as a ceremonial head of state.
 The governor is responsible for matters of defence and security only.

 Political parties and general elections

-There are four political parties currently represented in the Gibraltar Parliament: Gibraltar Social Democrats; Gibraltar Socialist Labour Party; Liberal Party of Gibraltar and Together Gibraltar.
+There are three political parties currently represented in the Gibraltar Parliament: Gibraltar Social Democrats; Gibraltar Socialist Labour Party and the Liberal Party of Gibraltar.
 All parties support Gibraltar's right to self-determination, and reject any concessions on the issue of sovereignty.